 It is your final interview.
 Three Central Office Administrators are questioning you.
 “Do you have questions for us?” the Superintendent asks.

-“Yes, what do you see as some of the greatest curricular challenges that the district has that I, if I’m lucky enough to get this job, would be expected to address?”
+“Yes, what do you see as some of the greatest instructional challenges that the district has that I, if I’m lucky enough to get this job, would be expected to address?”

 The Superintendent nods at the Assistant Superintendent for Curriculum and Instruction.
 She responds to your question.
 “As you know, we have three elementary schools.
 Each of the schools has four or five classes at each grade level.
-What we have found is that, with several exceptions, each of the teachers do ‘their own thing’; meaning that they teach different content and skills at their own pace, using their personal preferences as to the instructional materials of their choice.
-There is little in the way of articulation within the grade levels and really none from grade level to grade level.
+What we have found is that despite our K-12 science and social studies directors having provided several teacher trainings that emphasize an inquiry approach to teaching in these content areas, there is little evidence that our teachers are demonstrating effective inquiry-based instructional strategies.
 Most of our teachers are pretty experienced and seem satisfied with the way things are.
 By the time the kids get to middle school, their content knowledge and skills are all over the place.”

-The candidate silently reflects for a short moment, and responds, “What I’m hearing you say is that there is a need for greater curricular continuity and articulation.
+The candidate silently reflects for a short moment, and responds, “What I’m hearing you say is that there is a need for greater teachers’ abilities to stimulate critical thinking and framing open ended questions that challenge students’ to tap into prior knowledge and identify evidence that justifies their answers.
 I encountered a somewhat similar situation in my experience.
 What I learned from these experiences was that the attempt to fix the problem could in some cases make things worse, but that there are approaches that work.
 This problem has obviously existed for quite a while.
 What I anticipate is that there are no easy quick fixes.
-It requires a well-planned and coordinated comprehensive approach” that includes teacher collaboration.
+It requires a well-planned and coordinated comprehensive approach that includes a comprehensive approach to professional development, feedback, demonstration lessons”.

 The interviewers lean in and encourage the candidate to elaborate on how the problem was solved.
 The candidate briefly provides an overview of the context, the key steps and an analysis as to the advantages and disadvantages of alternative strategies.
 The interviewee then sums up his/her “lessons learned” from the case he/she described.